-Mt Spokane State Park is known as a hub for year-round adventures.
-As one of Washington’s largest state parks, Mt Spokane has over 100 miles of trails within the dense forest of the Selkirk Mountains.
+Mount Spokane State Park is known as a hub for year-round adventures.
+As Washington’s largest state park, Mount Spokane has over 100 miles of trails within the dense forest of the Selkirk Mountains.
 Mount Spokane State Park boasts a multitude of panoramic views, meaning you can hike for days and not see the same view twice.
-Kit Carson, Day Mountain, and Mount Spokane are waiting for you to conquer them.
+Kit Carson, Day Mountain, and the mountains of Spokane are waiting for you to conquer them.

 Mount Spokane State Park spans over 13,900 acres.
-The beauty of Mount Spokane is that it offers year-round recreation like nordic skiing, snowshoeing, snowmobiling, camping, horseback riding, biking, and hiking trails, berry picking, and much more within just an hour drive from Downtown Spokane!
+The area's beauty is that it offers year-round recreation like nordic skiing, snowshoeing, snowmobiling, camping, horseback riding, biking, hiking trails, berry picking, and much more within just an hour's drive from Downtown Spokane!
 The summit of the mountain reaches 5,883 feet and boasts insane panoramic views.
 Mount Spokane State Park has over 100 miles of trails to explore on your next hiking adventure.
 Mountain bikers and equestrian lovers have over 80 miles of trails to explore for long rides.
-Moose can be found on the mountain so, keep your eyes open for them during your adventure.
+Moose can be found on the mountain, so keep your eyes open during your adventure.

 Mount Spokane State Park is a refuge for anyone needing a quick getaway; but, with over 100 miles dedicated to trails on Mount Spokane, it’s tough to pick just one.
 The six trails that follow are popular, relatively short trails that can be used for winter and summer activities.

-This trail has shorter options so it is rated as easy.
-Start at the parking lot and walk a short distance down Lower Loop Road.
+This trail is rated as moderate.
+Start at the switchback parking lot and walk a short distance down Lower Loop Road.
 Turn right on Trail 100 then turn left at the next junction to cross the first part of Burping Brook.
 You’ll stay on Trail 100 until it ends at Smith Gap on the Kit Carson Loop Road.
 For shorter trail options, take either of the two left forks from Trail 100 and left again onto Loop Road.
 This is another trail recommended for snowshoeing.

 5 Miles Roundtrip